 This article explains recovery options, steps to take to recover from a disaster or downtime situation, and Datto resources that can assist with disaster recovery.

-Before deciding on a course of action, take the time to define the problem, in order to avoid wasting time going down the wrong path.
+Before deciding on a course of action, take the time to define the problem, to avoid wasting time going down the wrong path.
 Think about the following:

 What is the cause of the downtime?

 Unless the problem is obvious (such as a natural or physical disaster), determine why your machine is down.
 Keep these items in mind: